rvbv89/rvbv89/README.md

 - 👋 Hi, I’m @rvbv89
 - 👀 I’m interested in ...
-React.js, Node.js, Ethereum, Full Stack Development
+React.js, Node.js, Full Stack Development, Ethereum
 - 🌱 I’m currently learning ...
 React, and continually learning vanilla JavaScript.
+Taking a course on Kubernetes.
 - 💞️ I’m looking to collaborate on ...
 Almost anything
 - 📫 How to reach me ... rvbv89 on GitHub and Instagram, Tripp Garzotto on Facebook, Email at garzotto5389@gmail.com